Nikki Reed, Ian Somerhalder issue apology over birth control comments

 New parents Nikki Reed and Ian Somerhalder have apologized to fans after finding themselves in some hot water over women's reproductive rights after giving an interview together this week.

-The actor spouses shared their pregnancy story with Dr. Elliot Berlin on his Informed Pregnancypodcast.
-During the interview, Somerhalder, 38, claimed that he actually threw away Reed’s birth control pills.
+The actor spouses shared their pregnancy story with Dr. Elliot Berlin on an episode of his Informed Pregnancypodcast which aired Sept.
+20. During the interview, Somerhalder, 38, claimed that he actually threw away Reed’s birth control pills.

-Somerhalder even said he took a video of himself throwing out Reed’s pills that included her “freaking out” at the video’s end.
+Somerhalder said he took a video of himself throwing out Reed’s pills and that he even captured his wife “freaking out” about him messing around with her pills at the video’s end.
 But Somerhalder's seemingly off-handed comments set off a social media tirade against the “Vampire Diaries” star across social media.

 Outraged fans labeled Somerhalder’s actions as “reproductive coercion” — a weighted term for unhealthy power dynamics in sexual relationships.